yixuan/spectra/doxygen/Overview.md

 matrix-vector multiplication \f$y=Ax\f$ or the shift-solve operation
 \f$y=(A-\sigma I)^{-1}x\f$. **Spectra** has defined a number of helper classes to quickly create such operations from a matrix object.
-See the documentation of Spectra::DenseGenMatProd, Spectra::DenseSymShiftSolve, etc.
+See the documentation of \link Spectra::DenseGenMatProd DenseGenMatProd\endlink,
+\link Spectra::DenseSymShiftSolve DenseSymShiftSolve\endlink, etc.
-2. Create an object of one of the eigen solver classes, for example Spectra::SymEigsSolver for symmetric matrices, and Spectra::GenEigsSolver for general matrices.
+2. Create an object of one of the eigen solver classes, for example
+\link Spectra::SymEigsSolver SymEigsSolver\endlink for symmetric matrices, and
+\link Spectra::GenEigsSolver GenEigsSolver\endlink
+for general matrices.
 Member functions of this object can then be called to conduct the computation and retrieve the eigenvalues and/or eigenvectors.